Care for your family as sustainably & ethically as you can

 - make some of your basic healthcare needs cheaply and simply, to reduce your exposure to the health threats hidden in pharmaceuticals

-I use the word "Green" in the sense that it's about making choices that are as regenerative as possible, or at least that do no harm.
-Industrialization and consumerism have conditioned us to live in ways that are extractive and destructive.
-A Real Green Life recognizes that conditioning and explores ways to undo it.
+making choices that are as regenerative as possible, or at least that do less harm.
+Industrialization and colonialism have conditioned us to live in ways that are extractive and destructive.
+A Real Green Life explores ways to undo that conditioning.

-"Business as usual," vs "a real, green life"
+"Business as usual" vs "a real, green life"

 Business as usual | Real and green |